 Found 20 - 30 results of 64 programs matching keyword "reflection of sound waves"

-Our host, Stephanie Chasteen, shares some fun facts and activities having to do with the science of sound.
+Exploratorium staff physicist Thomas Humphrey divulges a clever way to measure the speed of sound, and he explains how he’s used that information to measure things in the world.
+Our host, Stephanie Chasteen, shares some more fun facts and activities having to do with the science of sound.

 An introduction to how to make your own simple speaker, which transmits sound from a radio or MP3 player and demonstrates the principles of electromagnetism and vibration.